• Menu

 It is something that we hear all the time.
 Mostly, it is not even in relation to Travel.
 You hear it in online dating sites.
 In the boardroom where youth is promoted over experience.
 In the NFL every single year in defense of Tom Brady.
 And in the end, they are right.
 Age IS just a number.

-When it comes to the question of whether one could be too old to travel, the term is once again dragged out into the spotlight.
+When it comes to the question of traveling, the term is once again dragged out into the spotlight.
 Age.
 What is it really?
 Well, basically it is the prime indicator of how long a person has spent on this Earth.
 That’s it.
 End of story.

-So how can it possibly determine whether or not you are too old to travel?
+So how can it possibly determine whether or not you are still fit to travel?
 The same argument is used every single day for a myriad of reasons.
 Are you too old to drive?
 Too old to date?
 Too old to hit the gym?
 Too old to enjoy a beer with your grandson?

 Where does it stop?

-You are NEVER too old to travel.
+You are NEVER too old for anything.
 Because getting old IS just a number.
 There are, however, plenty of other things that enter the equation that come hand in hand with age.
 It is THESE things that you should take into account before you buy that plane ticket.

 Age, however, is NOT one of them.